stephenajulu/julzinsight.co/content/services/marketing.md

 title: Skyrocket Your Business: Customized Digital Marketing Solutions
 subtitle: From $200 - Flexible plans to fit your business needs and budget
 excerpt: >-
   Grow your business with our tailored digital marketing strategies.
-From online publications to social media influencers, we'll help you reach your target audience and achieve your marketing goals.
+From online publications to social media influencers, well help you reach your target audience and achieve your marketing goals.
 date: '2023-1-22'
 thumb_image: images/brooke-cagle-WHWYBmtn3_0-unsplash (1).jpg
 thumb_image_alt: tatooed women with laptop looking at our client's article with a smile on her face